 Operator

+Good afternoon.
 Thank you for attending today's Quotient Q3 2022 Earnings Call.
 My name is Tamia and I will be your moderator for today.
 [Operator Instructions]

 It is now my pleasure to pass the conference over to your host, Marc Griffin, Investor Relations.
 Please proceed.